-- Monitor your style of teaching, blackboard work, voice throw and movements in the classroom with the help of another co-teacher, a student or maybe a camera recording.
+- Monitor your teaching style, blackboard work, voice throw, and movements in the classroom with the help of another co-teacher, a student, or maybe a camera recording.

 - Take a self-assessment test to get to know your positives and negatives and better yourself.